Associate Dean of California School of Forensic Studies (CSFS),

 Program Format and Requirements

-Students in the second year of their core Clinical Forensic Psychology PsyD or PhD program are eligible for admission into the Victimology Concentration (VC) program.
+Students in the second or third year of their core Clinical Forensic Psychology or Clinical Psychology program are eligible for admission into the Victimology Concentration (VC) program.
 Elective units from the core curriculum may be applied to the VC course requirements, however, students will still need to enroll in additional units to complete the VC program requirements.

 Courses will be offered over one weekend during the fall semester, two weekends in the spring and one weekend in the summer.